![]() |

 The buses that Green operates are so old that these changes may not be able to prevent a substantial number of lifts from failing while in service.
 One of the reasons for this is that the majority of the buses are 1985 and 1986 GMC buses with lifts that were made at a time when more people used lighter manual wheelchairs.
 The lifts on these buses break down much more frequently now because they were not designed for the heavier chairs now commonly in use.
 Unfortunately, the Americans with Disabilities Act did not require private or public bus companies to buy new buses in order to make their service accessible to riders who use wheelchairs.
 It merely required them to buy accessible buses when they replaced the buses at the end of their life.
 For this reason, the plaintiffs could not use the ADA to force the City or Green Bus Lines to replace the old pre-ADA buses with new buses.
 The ADA only allowed the plaintiffs to force the City and Green Bus Lines to repair the buses promptly and to replace lifts on the smaller percentage of buses purchased after the effective date of the ADA that had chronic, defective lifts.
 This case may have put pressure on the City to move faster with its negotiations to replace Green Bus Lines and the other private franchise lines with the MTA.
 The City also released for expenditure the millions of dollars to be spent on new buses that it sat on for so long.
 These buses will take up to two years to make and come into use.
 The future looks brighter for Queens County residents who use wheelchairs and ride public buses.
 Until these new buses come into use there will continue to be inevitable problems due to the age of so many of the buses used by Green Bus Lines and the other private franchise bus lines and due to those bus drivers who are prejudiced and recalcitrant.

-CITY HALL IS MORE ACCESSIBLE NOW by Jean Ryan (Link opens in a new browser window) After three years of concerted advocacy from Disabled In Action, first with Mayor Bloomberg’s staff, and then with Matt Sapolin of the Mayor’s Office for People with Disabilities (MOPD) and experts from Eastern Paralyzed Veteran’s Association (EPVA, now known as United Spinal Association or USA), City Hall is more accessible to people with disabilities.
+CITY HALL IS MORE ACCESSIBLE NOW by Jean Ryan Printer-friendly version of this article only (Link opens in a new browser window) After three years of concerted advocacy from Disabled In Action, first with Mayor Bloomberg’s staff, and then with Matt Sapolin of the Mayor’s Office for People with Disabilities (MOPD) and experts from Eastern Paralyzed Veteran’s Association (EPVA, now known as United Spinal Association or USA), City Hall is more accessible to people with disabilities.

 We initially sought five changes: